Deserts in Morocco: Dunes, Rocky, Vas

-Erg Chegga is located south of the city of Zagora, about 12 hours drive from Marrakech.
-After the village of M’Hamid, you will leave the road to take the track for a journey of 2 hours through the real desert, where unreal landscapes follow one another such as dry rivers (Oueds), Regs, Hamadas and finally the very wild and majestic Erg Chegaga.
-This region is still preserved from tourism and remains wild.
+Erg Chegga is located south of the city of Zagora, about 12 hours’ drive from Marrakech.
+After the village of M’Hamid, you will leave the road to take the track for a journey of 2 hours through the real desert, where unreal landscapes follow one another such as dry rivers (Ouad), Regs, Hamadas, and finally the very wild and majestic Erg Chegaga.
+This region is still preserved by tourism and remains wild.
 A fragile pearl to which it is necessary to pay attention.

 Between Chebbi and Chegaga, hard to choose!
 I would advise you to see both.
 But I still have a slight preference for Chegaga and its wild side, the track to get there is a great adventure.
 Above all, never venture into this place alone and without a guide: remember that you are in the heart of the Sahara and that if the weather conditions change, you could get lost.

 There are many other Ergs in the Moroccan Sahara, but I have described the two most important to you.
 There is a multitude of small Erg which are often tourist traps.
 Remember two: Erg Tinfou (at the gates of Zagora and the edge of the road) and Erg ElYoudi.
 The second is better but it’s such a shame to have traveled so many kilometers to find yourself so close to the goal and to limit yourself to these tourist fairs where the bivouacs abound.
 Let’s not forget that above all else, a desert is by definition an area where the population density is very low.